cuemacro/chartpy/README.md

 and edit the get_engine method in Chart), so it's basically future proof for whatever new chart libraries come along, with relatively small changes to your code base.

-# Dashboard
+# Interactive Web Dashboards with chartpy/dash

-chartpy also has interactive dashboards based on Plotly's Dash package.
+chartpy also has interactive dashboards based on Plotly's Dash package, but with a lot less of the boilerplate code which Dash uses.
+Users extend `LayoutCanvas` to create their own Dash layouts and `SketchComponents` can be used to quickly create Dash components/HTML components, with relatively few lines of code.

+Hence, it's a lot quicker to create Dash based dashboards in chartpy!
+In the future, we want to also support other Python dashboards like [H2O Wave](https://www.h2o.ai/products/h2o-wave/).

 You'll need to install Dash as an extra to use them as they aren't part of the default installation, which we can see below:

     pip install cufflinks==0.17.3 plotly==4.14.3 kaleido dash==1.20.0 \